Xiaohan5349/approw-docs-v1/docs/en/reference/sdk-for-sso.md

 ## Quick Start <a id="getting-started"></a>

-Before starting, you need to [create an application](/guides/app/create-app.md)。
+Before starting, you need to [create an application](/en/guides/app/create-app.md)。

 ### Initialization

-To initialize the {{$localeConfig.brandName}} SSO SDK, you need to pass in the [application ID](/faqs/get-app-id-and-secret.md) and application domain name.
+To initialize the {{$localeConfig.brandName}} SSO SDK, you need to pass in the [application ID](/en/faqs/get-app-id-and-secret.md) and application domain name.
 The format of the application domain name is `example-app.approw.com` **without the protocol header and Path**.
-See the [initialization constructor](#初始化构造函数) for detailed parameters.
+See [initialize constructor](#initialize-constructor) for detailed parameters.

 ```js
 import ApprowSSO from "@approw/sso";